Felicia Edem Attipoe

-Felicia Edem Attipoe is a Ghanaian female aircraft marshaller, the first woman in Ghana to hold this male-dominated position.
-She is also known to have produced Key Soap Concert Party, an old popular comedy show.
+Felicia Edem Attipoe is a Ghanaian female aircraft marshaller and the first woman in Ghana to hold this position.
+She is also known for having produced Key Soap Concert Party, a Ghanaian comedy show from the mid-1990s and early 2000s.

 Education

 Attipoe received her secondary education at the OLA Senior High School in Ho, Volta Region.
-She continued her education at the African University College of Communications, where she earned a bachelor's degree in Arts.
+She continued her education at the African University College of Communications, where she earned a bachelor's degree in arts.
 She holds a degree in Photography from Temple University, Japan.
 She also holds certificates in Aerodrome Safety, Marshalling, and Radio Telephony from the Aviation School.

 Career

-Her journey to becoming an aircraft marshaller began in 1999, when she was hired to work as a secretary at the Ghana Civil Aviation.
-After Ghana Civil Aviation got decoupled, she joined the Ghana Airports Company Limited and worked as a secretary for ten years.
+She was hired to work as a secretary at the Ghana Civil Aviation in 1999.
+After Ghana Civil Aviation was decoupled, she joined the Ghana Airports Company Limited and worked as a secretary for ten years.
 In 2011, she was transferred to the Ramp Manager's office as a secretary.
-Upon realizing there was very little she could do as a secretary, and upon developing an interest while watching men marshall the aircraft to the bay, she sought to work in that field from the director of the airport operations.
-When the opportunity for training of marshallers showed up, she applied and eventually was hired into the position.
+Upon realizing there was very little she could do as a secretary and developing an interest in marshalling while watching men marshall the aircraft to the bay, she requested the director of the airport operations to let her work in that field.
+When the opportunity to be trained as a marshall arose, she applied and eventually was hired into the position.
+She was nominated as the Municipal Chief Executive(MCE) for the Tema West Municipal Assembly.